cloudify-cosmo/docs.getcloudify.org/content/bestpractices/plugin-development.md

 ## Layered Approach

-We propose the following layered approach for designing and implementing a Cloudify plugin:
+We propose the following layered approach for designing and implementing a plugin:

 ![Design layers](/images/bestpractices/plugin-development/layers.png)